Defining Clairvoyance Once and For All Time

 Our psychic center of clairvoyance is a natural gift that anyone can develop and enhance to supra sensory levels.
 In fact, it is the most commonly used of all our psychic centers.
 The Third Eye, which promotes this faculty, is located at the Sixth Chakra and is the seat of intuition our window to higher dimensions.

 There are certain vital glands responsible for third eye clairvoyant abilities, and these are the Pineal and Pituitary Glands.
 The pineal gland is located in the geometric center of the brain.
 The pituitary gland is located just behind the eyes.
-While the physiological function of this gland has been a mystery to modern science, mystical traditions have long understood that the Pineal gland is the connecting link between the physical and spiritual worlds.
+While the physiological function of this gland has been a mystery to modern science, mystical traditions have long understood that the pineal gland is the connecting link between the physical and spiritual worlds.
 Any person that has worked assiduously on developing their third eye potential can rightly be called Clairvoyant.

 When the Sixth Chakra (third eye) is open and in balance, a person can be incredibly intuitive, perceptive, and conscious of other realms and entities.
 When it is somewhat closed or blocked, a person can feel isolated, be prone to sarcasm and skepticism, removed from reality, inflexible, confused, or even depressed.
 Therefore, maintaining balance in the third eye is essential.
 It is your spiritual doorway into the infinite wisdom of the universe and helpful entities from the Spiritual realms.

-Other instances have been associated with illustrious figures such as Nostradamus and Merlin, the Dark Ages magician of myth and legend.Famous Clairvoyants In Times Past
+Clairvoyance has long been associated with illustrious figures such as Nostradamus and Merlin, the Dark Ages magician of myth and legend.

 The most famous clairvoyant was Nostradamus.
 Nostradamus has been credited with successfully predicting numerous events in world history, including the French Revolution, the atom bomb, the rise of Adolf Hitler, and some say the September 11, 2011, attack on the World Trade Center.